There are 7 billion people on the planet, compared to 70 billion animals who are used for food—a number that has increased drastically over time.

 It takes 660 GALLONS of water to produce only 1/4 pound of hamburger meat.

-Animals eat large quantities of grain, soybeans, oats, and corn while producing small amounts of meat, dairy products, and eggs in return.
+Animals raised for food eat large quantities of grain, soybeans, oats, and corn while producing small amounts of meat, dairy products, and eggs in return.
 If the world went vegan, we could feed an entire village with those plants instead of just one family.

 Farms require drinking water for billions of animals each year and for cleaning away the filth on factory farms, on transport trucks, and in slaughterhouses.